Get started

 ],

-It is possible to assign access to Mullvad for more devices than you are currently paying for through this method.
-When doing so, devices will use available paid device slots on a first-come first-served basis.
-If all paid slots are in use, devices outside the selected quota will not see Mullvad Exit Nodes as an option.
+This method allows you to assign access to Mullvad for more devices than your current plan allows.
+When doing so, devices use available paid device slots on a first-come, first-served basis.
+If all paid slots are in use, devices outside the selected quota will not have Mullvad exit nodes as an option.
 When using ACLs to configure Mullvad access, ensure you have purchased enough Mullvad licenses to cover the needs of your environment.

 Available regions